dvdxtrn/weaviate/1_terraform_review/README.md

 ## 📦 What This Project Does

-- Connects to an existing EKS cluster via Terraform providers
+- Creates an EKS cluster via Terraform providers
 - Creates a dedicated Kubernetes namespace for Weaviate
 - Deploys Weaviate using the official Helm chart
 - Configures: